agenieus/HR-DATA-ANALYTICS/README.md

 ---
 - - - #### Gender
 - The organization has 882 males and 588 females; The males accounts for 60% while females accounts for 40% of the employee count.
+- The organization has more male staffs.

 - - - #### Marital Status
 - The organization has 673 married staffs which accounts for 45.8% of employee count.
 - 470 single staffs which accounts for 40% of employee count and;
 - 327 Divorced staffs which accounts for 22.2% of employee count.
+- The organization has more married staffs.
 - - - #### Age Group
  The Organization was grouped into 5 age groups;
 - Under 25: has 97 staffs which accounts for 6.6%